 - CertMaster Labs: Get hands-on practice using real software applications

 - CertMaster Practice: Test your knowledge and find out if you’re ready for the exam

 - The Official CompTIA Study Guide: Learn and review exam objectives with our comprehensive textbook

 Network Administrator Salary Range

-$48,870 to $127,610 with a median annual wage of $79,700 (U.S. Bureau of Labor Statistics)
+Network administrators have a median annual wage of $80,600 as of May 2021 (U.S. Bureau of Labor Statistics (BLS)).

 Network Administrator Job Outlook